didlie-dev/layr-project/index.md

 This works ok, but won’t work well as our network grows in size for a couple reasons:

 - All nodes are potential uploaders.
-Therefore each node needs to hold its complete own node list.
+Therefore each node needs to hold its own complete node list.
 - Difficult to maintain consistency.
 Each of these individual lists would need to be updated whenever a node left or joined the network to maintain a consist representation of the network’s state.
 - List bloat.
 A large _n_ of nodes will make our node list grow too large to be handled efficiently.
 What if we have millions or billions of nodes on our network?
 An O(n) space complexity for our node routing list will not work well in that case.

-&nbsp;
+Since this approach won't scale, we'll instead need to devise another more efficient method to locate shards on the network.

 #### A more sophisticated routing scheme: “closeness”

 We now know that unfortunately we can’t maintain giant, comprehensive lists of all nodes